Accidents at Work in Reading

 You have the right to claim compensation for a work-related injury whether you were working as a full or part-time employee, a self-employed contractor, a temporary worker, or if you were merely visiting a business at the time of the accident.

 The employer must also be at fault for the accident if the claim is to be successful.
 It will usually be a simple matter to establish this.
 If you are unsure who caused the accident you were involved in, then speak to one of our expert Personal Injury Solicitors** in Reading today.

 Strict time limits apply when making a claim for an accident at work, and so it is of the utmost importance you speak to a solicitor as soon as possible to discuss your potential claim.
 This is vital as if you fail to meet these time limits then your case could be time-barred.

 Make a Claim for an Accident at Work with our Personal Injury Lawyers Reading Now

-Accident Claims Reading are experts in personal injury and have the experience to give expert advice on whether you have a valid claim for compensation.
+Our Reading team are experts in personal injury and have the experience to give expert guidance on whether you have a valid claim for compensation.
 Our dedicated personal injury lawyers will happily answer any questions or queries you may have and can talk you through the process of making a claim in plain English.
-Contact our legal team through the contact form on the right-hand side of each page, or call us directly on 01189 115 811.
+Contact our legal team through the contact form, or call us directly on 01182 177 704^.